 As is often the case in a small city, Gallatin doesn't have a public transportation system that people use for their commute.

-The percentage of people in Gallatin with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.39% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Gallatin is quite a bit lower than the national average among all cities of 21.84%: just 10.39% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Gallatin in 2022 was $34,643, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
 This equates to an annual income of $138,572 for a family of four.